Landscape Design & Architecture

 Who makes up our landscape design team?
 Our Registered Landscape Architect has over 30 years of experience designing all sorts of outdoor living areas, from the modest patio and walkway, to jaw-dropping backyard resorts.
 And our landscape designer has a 5-year degree in Landscape Architecture as well as over a decade of practical experience with projects of all sizes.

-And this is just one person on a very talented team that collaborates behind the scenes to make sure that every landscape design project is unique, innovative and meets the practical needs and budget of our clients.
+And these are just two people on a very talented team that collaborates behind the scenes to make sure that every landscape design project is unique, innovative and meets the practical needs and budget of our clients.

 We invite you to begin a conversation with us that won’t disappoint.
 Check out some of the amazing projects on our website, learn more about the landscape design process or landscape design costs, and when you’re ready, schedule a free consultation.

 (Earth, Turf, & Wood does not provide design-only services).